clarawrsong/React-Practice-Projects/gallery/README.md

 # Gallery React Project
 First React project outside of the tutorial <br>
-Enter image url and description to post the image on the gallery
+Enter image url and description to post the image on the gallery.
+Post is then stored in localStorage.